MiSTer-devel/Amstrad-PCW_MiSTer/README.md

 The main operating system the PCW used was called CP/M which was developed by Digital Research and was one of the worlds first cross platform operating systems.
 More infomation about CP/M and some common commands available are documented on [The CP/M Wiki article](https://en.wikipedia.org/wiki/CP/M)

 ## Current issue
-* Head over Heels boot screen corrupt - The game itself works fine
-* La Abadia del Crimen - Corrupt graphics
 * CP/M disk images can infrequently become corrupt - Back them up
-* CPC Paging mode not supported - I am not aware of any PCW games using it

 # Changes from previous release
 * Support for PCW9512+ 3.5" software
 * Dual drive support added
 * Dual bootloader to support booting all media types
 * Fixed corruption issue with RAMtest
+* Daisywheel port emulation to allow PCW915+ CPM to boot
+* CPC paging support, which fixes issues with various games

 ## Upcoming features
 The following features are coming shortly